-Emma Colamarino is research fellow at the Department of Computer, Control and Management Engineering “Antonio Ruberti” of Sapienza University of Rome, Italy.
+Emma Colamarino is research associate at the Department of Computer, Control and Management Engineering “Antonio Ruberti” of Sapienza University of Rome, Italy.
 She received the M.Sc. degree (cum laude) in Biomedical Engineering in 2014 and the PhD degree in Bioengineering in 2019.
 Since 2015, she is research collaborator at the laboratory of Neuroelectrical Imaging and Brain-Computer Interfaces of the Santa Lucia Foundation in Rome, Italy.
 Her main research interests concern neurorehabilitation, brain-computer interfaces and electroencephalographic and electromyographic signal processing.
 She teaches (i.e. lessons, seminars and practice exercises) for the course Advanced Biomedical Data Analysis (ING-INF/06) of the Master’s Degree in Biomedical Engineering, Sapienza, University of Rome.
-She was co-supervisor of 13 master’s degree theses in Biomedical Engineering, 1 master’s degree thesis in Management Engineering, 1 master’s degree theses in Artificial Intelligence and Robotics.
+She was supervisor of 2 master's degree theses and co-supervisor of 13 master’s degree theses in Biomedical Engineering, 1 master’s degree thesis in Management Engineering, 1 master’s degree theses in Artificial Intelligence and Robotics.
 She is member of IEEE Engineering in Medicine and Biology Society (2017) and BCI Society (2018).